 This post was originally published in 2015.
-We have updated it to include Ferrell’s recent work, including this week’s Eurovision Song Contest: The Story of Fire Saga, currently out on Netflix.
+We have updated it to include Ferrell’s recent work, including this week’s Strays, as well as two earlier voice-only roles that had previously been omitted.

 This means that there’s a trove of Ferrell movies to dig through and rank.
-Now, to properly rank Ferrell movies, we had to put down some ground rules: No movies in which Ferrell is only a voice actor — this excludes Megamind, but not The Lego Movie; no movies that went direct to video — sorry, 1997’s Men Seeking Women, in which Ferrell was a supporting actor to Grant Shaud.
+Now, to properly rank Ferrell movies, we had to put down some ground rules: No movies that went direct to video — sorry, 1997’s Men Seeking Women, in which Ferrell was a supporting actor to Grant Shaud.
 And no glorified cameos — sorry, Wedding Crashers, Starsky & Hutch, and, yikes, Boat Trip.

 This list isn’t solely a ranking of the best films to feature Ferrell, though there’s an aspect of that; it’s more a ranking of the films by their maximizing of Ferrell’s essence.
 Which movie best captures the Will Ferrell Experience?
 As always, this list is purely scientific and unassailable.

 Has Ferrell ever looked this dispirited and listless?
 What sounds like a solid, if high-concept, premise — a couple attempt to pay for their daughter’s college by setting up a casino in their suburban neighborhood — is DOA here, quite possibly the worst movie everyone involved has ever been in.
 Andrew Jay Cohen’s incompetent direction — the movie doesn’t even build up to jokes, let alone follow them through — leads to an airless, desperate comedy in which every cast member is stranded.
 Ferrell can barely be roused from his slumber; he seems exhausted and depressed, and it’s sort of hard to blame him.
 What if you threw an improv-comedy movie but no one bothered to show up?
 This is what happens.